YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 * If you have never used USB Debugging before, you may also need to verify the fingerprint.
 * If you have set a default backup password in your Android settings, then this MUST be the  backup password that you PROVIDE when prompted to backup your data.
 Else it WILL fail!
 * If you get an error saying "AES encryption not allowed" then you need to update your Oracle Java Cryptography Extension (JCE) to Unlimited Strength Jurisdiction Policy Files.
-* Stuck on Linux dependencies installation?
-Run `bash bin/linux_dependencies.sh` from main directory.
+* Try to keep screen on getting termux dependencies.
 * WhatsApp crashing?
 Run `python3 restore_whatsapp.py`.
 Or "clear data/storage" / uninstall and reinstall from Play Store.